vofy/Guides/MSSQL.md

 CREATE LOGIN username WITH PASSWORD = ***;
 CREATE USER username FOR LOGIN username;

-DENY VIEW ANY DATABASE TO krystofjania;
+DENY VIEW ANY DATABASE TO user;

 CREATE DATABASE databasename;
 USE databasename;